OtterClam/otter-docs/docs/ottopia/gameplay/adventure.md

 Kodamas are Ottopian tree spirits that reside in special trees in ancient forests.
 Kodama has white skin with black and gray, glowing eyes.
 Each Kodama has three black dots on their faces to symbolize their eyes and mouth.

-You can spend 1 $CLAM to summon a “Kodama'' to help you bring back all found items during afailed adventure.
+You can spend 1 $CLAM to summon a “Kodama" to help you bring back all found items during a failed adventure.
 Kodamas have a very strong connection to everything in Ottopia, and those cute and adorable spirits will return your items completely and safely.
 It is a one-time use summon, so if your Otto fails another adventure, you must summon Kodama to help you again.

 ## Rest